isochronous/backbone.babysitter/readme.md

 ### Iterators And Collection Functions

-The container object borrows several functions from Underscore.js, to provide iterators and other collection functions, including:
+The container object borrows several functions from Underscore.js, toprovide iterators and other collection functions, including:

 * forEach
 * each